IchaTreasure/NaijaRecipes/README.md

 <h3>Testing</h3>
 <hr>
-<p>The HTML and CSS coding was tested by using the W3C Mark Validator Service by direct input.</p>
+<p>• The HTML and CSS coding was tested by using the W3C Mark Validator Service by direct input.</p>
-<p>To test the responsiveness of the website in phones, tablets, and desktops screens, I have used the Chrome Developer Tools.</p>
+<p>• To test the responsiveness of the website in phones, tablets, and desktops screens, I have used the Chrome Developer Tools.</p>
-<p>The JavaScript files were tested using https://jslint.com/ by direct input of the files on the validator.</p>
+<p>• The JavaScript files were tested using https://jslint.com/ by direct input of the files on the validator.</p>
-<p>The Python code tested on pep8 </p>
+<p>• The Python code tested on pep8 </p>
-<p>The web app functionality, tested on multiple browers such as Chrome, Edge, Safari and Firefox.</p>
+<p>• The web app functionality, tested on multiple browers such as Chrome, Edge, Safari and Firefox.</p>
-<p>The web application has been tested by some of my friends with the question if the app was clear, easy to use and understandable.</p>
+<p>• The web application has been tested by some of my friends with the question if the app was clear, easy to use and understandable.</p>

 <h2>Bugs</h2>
 <hr>